-SSRF attacks hold a range of risks, the attacker can supply or modify a URL which the code running on the server will read or submit data, the attacker may be able to read server configuration such as cloud services metadata, etc.
+During the scan, Kayran managed to find the Potential to Server-Side Request Forgery (SSRF) vulnerability.
+SSRF attacks hold a range of risks, the attacker can supply or modify a given URL, which the code is running on the server to read or submit data.
+The attacker may be able to read server configurations such as cloud services metadata, etc.